đź“š Resources

 Finding Datasets

-Generic sources of data
+Generic Sources of Data

 These sites allow you to search for datasets (in CSV format) from a variety of different domains.
 Some may require you to sign up for an account; these are generally reputable sources.